Vasota Fort Trek and Lake Side Camping

 Vasota Fort is one of the famous forts for trekking in the Sahyadri Mountains, it is also known because of its wilderness and beauty.
 Vasota Fort is also known as "Vyaghragad" (Vyaghra - means tiger).
 Situated in the evergreen forest of Koyna Wildlife Sanctuary Vasota offers the best experience of the Jungle Trek with Lake Side Camping.

-Vasota Fort protected by dense jungle, it is inaccessible except by the long and arduous trek.
+Vasota Fort protected by dense jungle, it is inaccessible except for the long and arduous trek.
 Vasota Fort offers awe-inspiring views of Koyna Backwater.
 Walking in the dense jungle would be a lifetime dream for so many of you.
 Isn’t it?
 For me, it definitely is.

 With having some similar experience on my jungle trek to Andharban, I was looking for other jungle treks.
 I had heard of the Vasota Fort jungle trek earlier so I made it a point to add on my trip to explore Satara.

 How to Reach From Mumbai?